The income discount scheme provides a 50% discount on your annual retention fee.

 What should I do if I my income has gone over the threshold?

 If you applied for income discount and later realise that you are going to earn more than the £32,000 threshold, you must let us know so that we can withdraw the discount.
 You can do this by logging into GMC Online.

 If your income changes and takes you over the threshold for future years that you have not submitted applications for, you do not have to do anything.
 This discount is not automatically applied each year, so your fee will be returned to the full fee.

 Do I need to submit evidence of my income?

-We may ask you to provide evidence of your gross annual income to support your application at any time.
+We may ask you for evidence of your gross annual income to support your application.

-- Statement of pension, social security benefits or tax credits paid to you.
+- a statement showing pension, social security benefits or tax credits paid to you

-- Statement of any interest or dividends from savings and investments.
+- a statement showing any interest or dividends from savings and investments